stitchdata/docs/_saas-integrations/google-sheets/v1/google-sheets-v1.md

             anchor: "discovery--data-types"
             summary: "Type the data in discovered columns"
             content: |
-              To determine data types, Stitch will analyze the first 1,000 rows in the [files included in object discovery](#discovery--objects).
+              To determine data types, Stitch will analyze the first two rows in the [files included in object discovery](#discovery--objects).

               If a column has not been specified as a string value, Stitch will attempt to parse the value as a string.
 If this fails, the column will be loaded as a nullable `STRING`.